BBCNI/Interminimal/README.md

 ### Template Syntax

 We've seen that `%\d+` introduces a placeholder into a template string.
 Placeholders may optionally be followed by `[text in brackets]` that will be available to child components.
+There may be no spaces between the placeholder and the opening `[`.

 A `%` followed by any non-digit escapes the next character: